alwaysaditi/21_Days_Aditi_Paretkar/README.md

 Day 5: revised Numpy , learnt basics of MatPlotlib

 Day 6: revised numerous other functions of Numpy , MatPlotlib, explored Scikitlearn

+Day 7: Started with basics of ML from edureka's online course